Skip to content

 Instructions

 • Add the onion, garlic, beef, 1 tablespoon of soy sauce, and Worcestershire sauce to a large bowl and mix until completely combined.
-Form into 5 patties and season on both sides with salt and pepper and set on a plate.
+Form the mixture into 5 patties, season on both sides with salt and pepper, and set on a plate.

-• Add the oil to a very large frying pan over medium heat and once it begins to lightly smoke add the hamburger patties in and cook for 3-4 minutes per side or until well browned on each side.
-See doneness note.
+• Add the oil to a very large frying pan over medium heat.
+Once it begins to smoke lightly add the hamburger patties in and cook for 3-4 minutes per side or until well browned on each side.

-• Set the hamburger aside and drain off ½ of the oil used to cook the ground beef into a small frying pan and set the small pan aside.
+• Set the hamburger aside.
+Drain off ½ of the oil used to cook the ground beef into a small frying pan and set the small pan aside.

-• In the large frying pan over medium heat add in the mushrooms and cook for 3 to 4 minutes or until lightly browned.
+• In the same large frying pan over medium heat, add the mushrooms and cook for 3 to 4 minutes or until lightly browned.

 • Add in the flour and stir it in until it is completely combined,

-• Pour in the beef stock, remaining 1 tablespoon of soy sauce, and cook for 3-4 more minutes over medium heat until it becomes thick like gravy.
+• Pour in the beef stock and the remaining 1 tablespoon of soy sauce, and cook for 3-4 more minutes over medium heat until it becomes thick like gravy.

 • Add back in the cooked meat patties and simmer over low heat.